simachri/discord-bot-techlearn-sapcloud/docs/Project_Setup.md

 ### Alternative C: Local development
 <a id="proj_setup_local"></a>

-  You can develop the Bot locally on your machine using.
+  You can develop the Bot locally on your machine using your favorite IDE/coding editor.
   This requires some additional setup steps.

-  1. Install your favorite __IDE/editor__.
+  1. Install your favorite __IDE/coding editor__.
 Here are some examples:
      - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)
      - [PyCharm](https://www.jetbrains.com/pycharm/)
      - [Neovim](https://neovim.io/))